syncfusion/smart-ai-samples/blazor/SyncfusionAISamples/Components/Pages/SmartPaste/Readme.md

        .ConfigureCredentials(new AIServiceCredentials("your-apiKey", "your-deploymentName", "your-endpoint"))
        .InjectOpenAIInference();
    ```

-   This configures the `Smart Paste Button` with AI-powered intelligent pasting capabilities.

    **Using Ollama**

    If you are using [Ollama](https://ollama.com/), set SelfHosted to true and provide the Endpoint URL where the model is hosted (e.g., http://localhost:11434).
 The value for DeploymentName should be the specific [model](https://ollama.com/library) you wish to use (e.g., `llama2:13b`, `mistral:7b`, etc.).